Skip to Content

 This simple recipe is just one of dozens of quick pasta recipes here on my site.
 This particular recipe uses chorizo, traditionally a Spanish or Portuguese ingredient.

-If you are visiting me from the US, it should not be confused with the Mexican variety.
+If you are visiting me from the US, you should not confuse it with the Mexican variety.
 That is very different and may very well work, but it is not what I have used here.

-I use the same type of chorizo in my chorizo gnocchi, chorizo and leek pasta, chicken and chorizo conchiglie and prawn and chorizo linguini recipe as well as my chicken and chorizo risotto and roast pork loin with chorizo recipes.
+I use the same type of chorizo in my chorizo gnocchi, chorizo and leek pasta, chicken and chorizo conchiglie, Argentinian choripan sandwich and prawn and chorizo linguini.

 So don't get hung up about using up the leftover sausages, I've got you!